suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 for use with payload encryption and thereby increase interoperability between different SUIT manifest parser implementations.

-The goal of this specification is to protect payloads during transportation end-to-end, and at rest when stored inside a device.
-Since many of the devices today do not offer hardware-based, on-the-fly decryption of code stored in flash memory, it may be necessary to decrypt and store firmware images in on-chip flash before code can be executed.
-Since devices with hardware-based, on-the-fly decryption become more common, the goal of accomplishing confidentiality at rest may be better accomplished.
+The goal of this specification is to protect payloads during end-to-end transport, and at rest when stored on a device.
+Constrained devices often make use of Execute in Place (XIP), which is a method of executing code directly from flash memory rather than copying it into RAM.
+Since many of these devices today do not offer hardware-based, on-the-fly decryption of code stored in flash memory, it may be necessary to decrypt and store firmware images in on-chip flash before code can be executed.
+We do, however, expect that hardware-based, on-the-fly decryption will become more common in the future, which will improve confidentiality at rest.

 # Conventions and Terminology